 Despite my careful planning in preparation for me to take some time off work, I wouldn’t be completely honest if I didn’t share that at points, I have found things a little stressful.
 One thing to consider that is often overlooked is how to get back up to speed at work after a period of leave.

 Here are my top tips to help you make the smooth transition back into work and start as you mean to go on:

 1. Plan your days and prioritise.
-Don’t just sit down and get swallowed up by your email or waste time procrastinating on tasks which do not need your attention straight away.
+Don’t allow yourself to be swallowed up by your email or waste time procrastinating on tasks that do not need your attention straight away.

 2. Do not book to attend any meetings in the first couple of days.
 Take at least two days to allow your brain to get back into work mode.

 3. Check your diary.
 Even though you may not have any meetings on your first day back, remember to review your diary for the week ahead to ensure that you don’t have to suddenly be somewhere or contribute to a meeting you had completely forgotten about.

 4. Work on one task at a time.
 Don't start reading your next email until you have fully finished processing your current one.
 If you suddenly remember something you have to do, simply write it down and return back to the task in hand.